Continuous measurement-based holonomic quantum computation: Zeno-effect-induced holonomic quantum computation

 The ability to obtain the desired holonomy by just measuring a single rotating stabilizer offers interesting flexibility for practical implementation.
 However, we can also choose to measure all the stabilizers and use the syndrome information to do real-time quantum error correction.
-In this work, we show a way to correct measurement-induced errors.
+In this paper, we show a way to correct measurement-induced errors.
 Similar techniques can be used to correct any correctable error.

 Suppose that we measure the code space projector.
 It is rotated using the unitary $V(\phi)$ in increments of $\delta\phi$.
 After every rotation, the new projector is measured; the state (up to a normalization factor) is multiplied by the rotated projector.
-Starting from the code state, we want to rotate the code space projector slowly enough so that the state always stays in the $+1$ eigenspace; this state can then be parameterized in terms of $\phi$ as the \emph{instantaneous code state} $\ket{\bar{\psi}(\phi)}$.
-If, on the other hand, the increment $\delta\phi$ is not small enough, a projective measurement of $\mathbb{P}(\phi+\delta\phi)$ can take the state $\ket{\bar{\psi}(\phi)}$ to the nullspace of $\mathbb{P}(\phi+\delta\phi)$.
-In other words, there is a non-zero probability for the code state to ``jump'' into the error space.
+Starting from the code state, we want to rotate the code space projector slowly enough so that the state stays in the $+1$ eigenspace with very high probability; this state can then be parameterized in terms of $\phi$ as the \emph{instantaneous code state} $\ket{\bar{\psi}(\phi)}$.
+If, on the other hand, the increment $\delta\phi$ is not small enough, a projective measurement of $\mathbb{P}(\phi+\delta\phi)$ can take the state $\ket{\bar{\psi}(\phi)}$ to the null space of $\mathbb{P}(\phi+\delta\phi)$.
+In other words, there is a nonzero probability for the code state to ``jump'' into the error space.

 Define $p_\mathrm{jump}$ as the probability of a jump at any time during the procedure.
-For a given precision of $p_\mathrm{jump}$, we can find the rotation increment $\delta\phi$ and hence the total number of measurements needed to complete the procedure and apply the logical gate.
+For a given value of $p_\mathrm{jump}$, we can find the rotation increment $\delta\phi$ and hence the total number of measurements needed to complete the procedure and apply the logical gate.
 Observe that $1-p_\mathrm{jump}$ is the probability that the measurements always return $+1$ outcomes, in which case the unnormalized final state (denoted by $\ket{\tilde{\psi}(2\pi)}$) is obtained by multiplying the original code state by the sequence of projectors:

 The normalization constant is proportional to $1-p_\mathrm{jump}$. \cref{eq:unnormalized_codestate} contains a product of operators of the form $\mathbb{P}_0 V^\dagger(\phi)V(\phi-\delta\phi)\mathbb{P}_0$.
 Using \cref{eq:rotation_unitary}, we find that this is proportional to the projection onto the original code space, followed by a rotation about $H$.
 In particular, we have the following lemma (which we will use later): \begin{lemma} For a small rotation angle $\delta\phi$,